exaexa/pfp25/hw2/README.md

 Let's make a small language that would help us with math.
 On the practicals, we made a tiny language that can process simple mathematical expressions such as `(1+2)*3`.
-The task of assignment 2 is to extend this language with several new constructions, and implement several algorithms that work with the code.
+The task of assignment 2 is to extend this language with several new constructions, and implement several algorithms that work with the "code" of math function formulas.

-Briefly, we are going to process a small mini-language where people can define named functions with parameters, all of which compute some kind of mathematical expression.
+Briefly, we are going to process a small mini-language where people can define named mathematical functions with parameters, all of which compute some kind of mathematical expression.

 As an example, one could write the following program (which calculates solutions to a quadratic equation):